JordanShurmer/jordan-shurmer-family/theology/baptism.md

 ## Baptism is Symbolic

 <p class="summary">
-I believe baptism is a physical **symbol** of what happens at conversion
+I believe baptism is a physical <strong>symbol</strong> of what happens at conversion
 </p>

 The English word _baptism_ is a transliteration of the greek word being used, rather than a translation.
 The word means simply _immersion_.
 So, what the original hearers and readers of all of the things said about baptism heard was to be _immersed in Christ_, _immersed in the name of Jesus Christ_, etc. I believe they would have easily understood the apostles to mean that baptism is a symbol for what actually happens in conversion, not that baptism is the means to bring about conversion.
 In conversion we are united to and immersed in Christ and his burial and resurrection and our sins are washed from us - those things are symbolized by being immersed in water in the name of Jesus.